Psy-Fer/interARTIC/docs/installation.md

 ## Installing the Redis Server and Celery

 To install the Redis Server ```https://redis.io/topics/quickstart```, enter the following into your command prompt:

 ```
 bash run-redis.sh
 ```

 ## Installing Python packages for Redis, Celery and Flask

+To install the Python packages for Redis, Celery and Flask, enter the following into your command prompt:

 ```
 pip install celery==4.4.6 redis==3.5.3 flask